 In this line of work, you’ll be bitten.
 It can happen from an aggressive dog, a fearful cat, or an animal waking up from anesthesia.
-If you want to go into large animal medicine, horses bite, too!
+If you want to go into large animal medicine, remember that horses bite, too!

-When it comes to dogs, there’s a misconception that it’s “aggressive” breeds like pit bulls or German shepherds that are most likely to inflict harm.
+When it comes to dogs, there’s a misconception that it’s the “aggressive” breeds like pit bulls or German shepherds that are most likely to inflict harm.

 You’ll very quickly learn that it’s the tiny dogs that you should watch out for.